Sohila-Samir/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - 2-alphabet_x10.c: a function that prints the alphabet, in lowercase, 10 ten times, followed by a new line.
 - 4-isalpha.c: a function that checks for alphabetic character. wheather it's a lowercase, uppercase, letter or none of them.
 - 5-sign.c: a function that prints the sign of a number. wheather it's positive or negative or a zero.
+- 6-abs.c: a function that computes the absolute value of an integer.